lyteword/kjv/numbers/chapter-1.md

 <sup>15</sup> Of Naphtali; Ahira the son of Enan.

-<sup>16</sup> These ** the renowned of the congregation, princes of the tribes of their fathers, heads of thousands in Israel.
+<sup>16</sup> These *were* the renowned of the congregation, princes of the tribes of their fathers, heads of thousands in Israel.

 <sup>17</sup> ¶ And Moses and Aaron took these men which are expressed by *their* names: